zhantech/zhantech/README.md

 -------

 - I'm from Indonesia, and I'm a beginner.
-- I'm Maintainer of some Roms on Redmi 4X Devices.
+- I'm Maintainer of some Roms on Redmi Note 8 and Redmi 4X Devices.
 - I have high curiosity, keep learning to increase knowledge.

 -------